 Schizophrenia is a devastating neuropsychiatric syndrome associated with distributed brain connectivity disturbances that may involve large-scale thalamo-cortical systems.
 Incomplete characterization of thalamic connectivity in schizophrenia limits our understanding of its relationship to symptoms and to diagnoses with shared clinical presentation, such as bipolar illness, which may exist on a spectrum.
 Using resting-state fMRI, we characterized thalamic connectivity in 90 schizophrenia patients versus 90 matched controls via: i) subject-specific anatomically-defined thalamic seeds; ii) anatomical and data-driven clustering to assay within-thalamus dysconnectivity; iii) machine learning to classify diagnostic membership via thalamic connectivity for schizophrenia and for 47 bipolar patients and 47 matched controls.
 Schizophrenia analyses revealed functionally related disturbances: thalamic over-connectivity with bilateral sensory-motor cortices, which predicted symptoms, but thalamic under-connectivity with prefrontal-striatal-cerebellar regions relative to controls, possibly reflective of sensory gating and top-down control disturbances.
 Clustering revealed this dysconnectivity was prominent for thalamic nuclei densely connected with prefrontal cortex.
 Classification and cross-diagnostic results suggest thalamic dysconnectivity may be a neural marker for disturbances across diagnoses.
 Present findings, using one of the largest schizophrenia and bipolar neuroimaging samples to date, inform basic understanding of large-scale thalamo-cortical systems and provide vital clues about the complex nature of its disturbances in severe mental illness.

 Meiran N., Cole M.W., and Braver T.S.
-(In Press).
+(2013).
 "When Planning Results in Loss of Control: Intention-Based Reflexivity and Proactive Control".
 Book chapter in: Seebass, G., Schmitz, M., & Gollwitzer, P. M. Acting intentionally and its limits: Individuals, groups, institutions.
 Berlin: De Gruyter.

 Anticevic A., Brumbaugh M.S., Winkler A.M., Lombardo L.E., Barrett J., Corlett P.R., Kober H., Gruber J., Repovs G., Cole M.W., Krystal J.H., Pearlson G.D., & Glahn D.C.
 (2013).
 "Global prefrontal and fronto-amygdala dysconnectivity in bipolar I disorder with psychosis history."
 Biological Psychiatry.
 73(6): 565-573; doi:10.1016/j.biopsych.2012.07.031